GentleCure Blog

 MoleScope

 MoleScope isn’t just an app, it’s a high-resolution camera that can be attached to your smartphone to take magnified and well-lit photos of moles.
-Like the other skin cancer apps, it also provides a mole mapping function, image library for easier tracking, and reminders users to perform skin exams.
+Like other skin cancer apps, it also provides a mole mapping function, image library for easier tracking, and reminders users to perform skin exams.
 MoleScope also uses a web platform called DermEngine to allow users to securely send high-resolution images of moles they’re concerned about directly to their dermatologist for a professional opinion.

 SkinVision